Council Hall

 “How long can we ignore this insult to the law, your majesty?” asks the council.

-“We must act against him,” or we will lose all authority among the people.”
+“We must act against him,” or we will lose all authority among the citizens, and the world will be ruled by the masters!”

 The next day, B’tzel comes to the palace.